 As I was writing this post, I kept wanting to add biographies of famous men or women, but I decided that they deserved a post by themselves.
 So if you’re interested, don’t forget to subscribe to email notifications so you won’t miss out.

-Do you have any books that you would add to this list?
+Do you have any books about hard work that you would add to this list?
 Just drop them in the comments below.
 I’d love to hear about them and check them out.
 Thanks for visiting!

 This post may be shared at one or more of these link-ups.